cnreediii/ogc-i3s-community-1.1/README.md

-# OGC Abstract specifiation topic "Core Tiling Conceptual and Logical Model"
+# OGC Abstract specification topic "Core Tiling Conceptual and Logical Model"

-This GitHub repository contains a draft of an OGC Abstract Specification for a concpetual model for tiling/tiled structures.
+This GitHub repository contains a draft of an OGC Abstract Specification for a conceptual model for tiling/tiled structures.
 The document also specifies a core logical model for tiling 2d Euclidean space.

 The content of this AS has evolved since early 2018 and is grounded in a number of past and current OGC innovation and standards  program initiatives including: